Nadine2016/knative/batch-tutorial.md

 {:download: .download}
 {:gif: data-image-type='gif'}

-# Deploying jobs
+# Running jobs
 {: #kn-deploy-job-tutorial}

-With this tutorial, deploy a batch job using the Coligo CLI or the console.
+With this tutorial, run a batch job using the Coligo CLI or the console.

-The Coligo platform provides support for running batch *jobs*.
+Coligo provides support for running batch *jobs*.
 Batch jobs are standalone executables or run-to-completion workloads.
-Jobs are not intended to provide lasting endpoints to access like a [Coligo application] does.
+Jobs are not intended to provide lasting endpoints to access like a Coligo application does.

 A job runs one or more job containers according to the job definition, which contains the workload configuration.
 After a job definition is created, you can then run one or more jobs that refer to the job definition, optionally overwriting values of the job definition.
 A job is complete after all the job containers have completed.

 Before you begin:
 * If you want to use the Coligo console, go to [Coligo overview](https://cloud.ibm.com/knative/overview){: external}.
-* If you want to use the CLI, [set up your Coligo environment](/docs/knative?topic=knative-kn-install-cli).
+* If you want to use the CLI, [set up your Coligo CLI environment](/docs/knative?topic=knative-kn-install-cli).

 ## Step 1.
 Create a job definition
 {: #batch-jobdef}

 Job definitions are templates that define common job types and variables.
-When you deploy a job, you can override many of the variables you set in the template.
+When you run a job, you can override many of the variables you set in the template.
 You can create job definitions from the console or with the CLI.
 {: shortdesc}

 ### Creating a job definition from the console